 If you’re ready to experience the ketogenic diet, but have questions, you’re in the right place.
 In this guide, you’ll learn how to start a keto diet.
 We’ll give you a few useful tips that will make the transition into burning fat super easy and delicious.
 You will learn what keto supplements are and how good they are for your diet

 What is a Ketogenic Diet?

-A ketogenic diet is full of low-carb, high-fat nutritional plan that puts your body in the state of fat-burning ketosis.
+A ketogenic diet is full of a low-carb, high-fat nutritional plan that puts your body in a state of fat-burning ketosis.